crnorthc/resumai/README.md

 ## 🧠 Overview

 **ResumAI** is a web application that helps software engineers and job seekers generate tailored resumes using large language models (LLMs).
-Users can enter and store personal, educational, and professional background details, then input a job description and select from popular LLMs (OpenAI, Gemini, or Anthropic) to create a resume optimized for the target role — exportable as a PDF or DOCX.
+Users can enter and store personal, educational, and professional background details, then input a job description and select from popular LLMs (OpenAI, Gemini, or Anthropic) to create a resume optimized for the target role — exportable as a PDF.

 No sign-up is needed — all data remains local to the browser.
 Users provide their own LLM API keys, which are encrypted to be used securely on the server, and never persisted.